leofab86/avatar/avatar/README.md

 # Todo
+• Set up skeleton of profile app that allows creation of database table sets associated with current session.
+Each session would have Teachers, Classes, Students.
+User can select how many of each to model system complexity

 • see if you can create separate app that can bombard your ec2 server with requests to eventually use in profile app